lagom/persistence-api-experiments/README.md

 # Persistence API Proposal
 This repo is a sandbox to experiment with a new Persistence API for Lagom.
-At the moment, it only has a very minimal, Scala only, implementation that doesn't even use Akka.
-The purpose is to work on the shape of the API and get the types on the right place.
+At the moment, it only has a very minimal, Scala only, implementation based on also experimental Akka Typed Persistence API.
+The purpose is to work on the shape of this API and get the types on the right place.
 The same can be achieved in Java, but much less concise.

 The original motivation for reviewing the current API comes from feedback we got in Gitter and Mailing list.
 Part of the discussion is documented at [Lagom issue #919](https://github.com/lagom/lagom/issues/919).

 This current proposal has a few new features and/or advantages over the current API.

 1. `Behavior` is a function from `Option[State] => Actions`
 2. No explicit initial value needed.
 Initial value of a model is always None.
 We don't need to force users to come up with a definition of empty.
-For legacy reasons, we may need to provide the means for defining an initial state.
+For legacy reasons, provide the means for defining an initial state.
 3. Command handlers have only one argument, the `Command`.
 No `Context` or `State` passed around. `Context` become obsolete and `State` is available in scope by other means (see bellow).
 4. `Effect` is the new black.
-A command handler is a function from `Command => Effect[Command]` and we provide a `EffectBuilder` DSL for different types.
-At the moment we have support for `Effects` emitting: `Event`, `Seq[Event]`, `Option[Event]`, `Try[Event]` and `Try[Seq[Event]]`.
+A command handler is a function from `Command => Effect` and we provide a `EffectBuilder` DSL for different types.
+At the moment we have support for `Effects` emitting: `Event`, `Seq[Event]` and `Option[Event]`.
 5. No need for `onReadOnlyCommand`.
 A read-only directive is a general `Effect` that does not emit events.

 Please, feel free to open issues to make suggestions and discuss any topic in detail.